 Michael Liebreich, Founder and Chairman of the Advisory Board Bloomberg New Energy Finance discussed energy transition and opportunities for low-carbon economies.
 Recap the interview mediated by Max Edkins, Connect4Climate.

 Have you heard about Blockchain Revolution?
-Alex Tapscott, Co-Author, How the Technology Behind Bitcoin Is Changing Money, Business, and the World discussed with Mehreen Sheikh, World Bank Group, how it is changing the world.
+Alex Tapscott, Co-Author, How the Technology Behind Bitcoin Is Changing Money, Business, and the World discussed with Mehreen A. Sheikh, World Bank Group, how it is changing the world.